The Samsung Galaxy Watch 3's fan-favorite bezel — the rotating bow on a $399 smartwatch — is every bit as satisfying as it seems.

 Samsung Galaxy Watch 3 apps and storage

 And, with the Galaxy Watch 3’s 8GB of music storage, you can save tunes for offline play black with a Spotify Premium subscription.
 I'm not using an LTE model, so I look forward to having a few of my playlists available when I leave my phone at home for bike rides.
 I appreciate this feature about my Apple Watch 5, which has a larger 16GB storage capacity.
 I’ve already used up about half my Galaxy Watch 3’s storage with a few of my favorite playlists, though, so I’ll need to be mindful of offloading audio I don’t need anymore.

 Samsung Galaxy Watch 3 battery life

 Where the new Galaxy Watch seems to fall short of the previous model is battery life.
-Unlike the 4-day stamina of the original Galaxy Watch, the Galaxy Watch 3 is rated for 2 days.
+Unlike the 4-day stamina of the original Galaxy Watch, the Galaxy Watch 3’s 340 mAh battery is rated for 2 days.
 That’s fair for smartwatch standards (the Apple Watch 5 only gets 18 hours) and likely contributes to the slimmed-down design.

 The Samsung Galaxy Watch 3 is entering an increasingly crowded wearable market.
-There are plenty of stylish smartwatches and excellent fitness trackers to choose from these days, but if Samsung can strike the right balance between the two.
+There are plenty of stylish smartwatches and excellent fitness trackers to choose from these days, and Samsung tried to strike a balance between the two.
 It brought the best health features of the Galaxy Watch Active 2 to a bezeled design that rivals offerings from timepiece savant Fossil.